triggerNZ/scalasyd-shapeless/slides/slides.md

 class: middle

 # Macros
-- Some typeclasses still need macros for computing generically
+- Some type classes still need macros for computing generically
 - Shapeless provides these for you, and they should be composable using other techniques
 - You shouldn't have to write them yourself